vevurka/mt-experiments/README.md

 2. one directory for the results (`res_[experiment_name]`)
 3. one jupyter notebook visualizing the results (`[experiment_name].ipynb`)

+## Data

+Unfortunately the data is not public and I don't have permissions to share it.
+This repository was one of attachments to my master thesis.
+I used the data provided by my university.
+They bought data from here: http://2015.eurofidai.org/en/accueil_en.html.
+The data I used for this analysis was preprocessed, format of the data can be derived from the code.

 ## Queue Imbalance

 We use **queue imbalance** to predict **mid price indicator**.